 What Should My Bankroll Be? – Slot Machines and Bankroll

 In the long term, the casino wins.
-However, anything can happen in the short-term play.
+However, anything can happen in the short play.
 So, a short play usually means a short stay without the correct bankroll.
 A short stay also usually means fewer comps.

 Related Posts: Comps and Your Daily Theoretical